 And finally, smile!
 You’ve spent four or more years getting to this point; it’s time to show them your achievements.

-After the interview, be sure to send an email to the interviewer thanking them for their time and for the opportunity to be interviewed.
+After your very own college admissions interview ends, be sure to send an email to the interviewer thanking them for their time.
+Additionally, thank them for the opportunity to meet.
 If you connected with the interviewer over a shared interest, mention that too!

-In the end, college interviews may seem daunting at first, but with preparation and practice, you can leave a good impression on both the interviewer and admissions officers.
-If you’d like more guidance on the admissions process, contact us today at https://www.empowerly.com/consultation to get in touch with one of our Empowerly admissions experts and see how we can help you get accepted.
+In the end, the college admissions interview may seem daunting at first, but with preparation and practice, you can leave a good impression on both the interviewer and admissions officers.
+If you’d like more guidance on the admissions process, contact us today!
+Let’s see how we can help you.